AI Workshop: learn to build apps with AI →

 npm update

-If you just downloaded the project without the node_modules dependencies and you want to install the shiny new versions first, just run
+If you cloned the project without node_modules and want to install the updated versions, run

 npm install